1957 Fiat Abarth 750 Zagato

 Original color: Champaign Yellow.
 This was restored by Mark Smedley to “Sports Purpose Program” stage III.
 For more details please contact us.

-2022 Porsche GT3 Touring
+2004 Porsche GT3

 Pin It on Pinterest